Celal-Dzelal/advanced-express-backend/4 - ErrorHandler/README.md

-npm init -y  # Initialize the project and create package.json npm i -D nodemon  # Install Nodemon for automatic reloading during development npm i express dotenv  # Install Express and Dotenv packages npm i express-async-errors  # Install this package to handle asynchronous errors echo PORT=8000 > .env  # Add the PORT=8000 value to the .env file
+npm init -y  # Initialize the project and create package.json npm i -D nodemon  # Install Nodemon for automatic reloading during development npm i express dotenv  # Install Express and Dotenv packages npm i express-async-errors  # Install this package to handle asynchronous errors (Since the express-async-errors package is not compatible with express5, express5 users cannot install this package.
+Since express5 already supports async/await natively, it is sufficient to add a global error middleware.) echo PORT=8000 > .env  # Add the PORT=8000 value to the .env file
 ```